RcwYuen/TCR-Cancer-Prediction/README.md

 | Linux            | True  | ``requirements-linux.txt``   |
 | Linux            | False | ``requirements-linux.txt``   |

+   Note: You should install your own version of PyTorch depending on your CUDA.

 4. To download all required files, please follow the subsection below.

 ### Downloading Required Files